Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The Titans have covered the spread twice this season when favored by 3 points or more (in three chances).

-- Tennessee is 7-1 against the spread and 7-1 overall in games when it records more than 19.4 points.
+- Tennessee is 7-1 against the spread and 7-1 overall this season when the team records more than 19.4 points.

-- When Tennessee amasses more than 347.0 yards, the team is 5-1 against the spread and 5-1 overall.
+- Tennessee is 5-1 against the spread and 5-1 overall when the team picks up more than 347.0 yards.

-- This year, the Titans have 12 turnovers, one fewer than the Saints have takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Saints.